-Methods of teaching art at elementary school levels.
+Methods of teaching art at the elementary school level.
 Organization of work units and practical creative experience in a wide variety of media.

 127. ART CRAFTS IN THE ELEMENTARY SCHOOL.
 Three hours credit.

 Prerequisite for majors, F.A.
 124. Practical creative experience in a variety of crafts suitable for the elementary school classroom; includes clay, weaving, papier mache, toy making, puppets, and cardboard and paper construction.